pinglamb/math/groups/groups-of-small-orders.md

 {: #groups-of-order-8}

 > *Theorem.*{: .thm}
-> Groups of order 8 is either
+> Every group of order 8 is either
 >
 > + abelian and isomorphic to one of $C\_8$, $C\_4 \times C\_2$, $C\_2 \times C\_2 \times C\_2$, or
 >